aubio/aubio/doc/py_utils.rst

 Utilities
 ---------

-This section documents various helpers functions included in the aubio library.
+This section documents various helper functions included in the aubio library.

 Note name conversion
 ....................